 It is important that pupils are given opportunities to discuss their behaviour.
-If they are able, they will review an incident with a key member of staff.
+If they are able, they will review and debrief following incident with a key member of staff.
+At a cognitively appropriate level.
+This may include the use of drawings, comic strip conversations and verbal discussions.
+The purpose of this being to assist with positive changes towards more prosocial behaviour in the future

 Other pupils may also need opportunities to talk about their feelings and be given support and praise.
-Sometimes we will remove a pupil from a class for a period of time to give others some respite.
+Sometimes we will withdraw a pupil from a class for a period of time to give others some respite.
 Generally other pupils are encouraged to ignore challenging behaviour, but this is not always possible.